 As you can see, travel agents don’t use apps to attract clients, but it’s not because people don’t want to use their apps.
 Rather, it’s because travel agents don’t have them.

 This chart shows what marketing channels travel agencies use to attract clients.
-As you can see, travel agencies barely use mobile apps, even though most in their audience use mobile devices when travelling.
+As you can see, travel agencies barely use mobile apps, even though most of their audience uses mobile devices when traveling.

 Travel app during Covid restrictions

 The COVID-19 pandemic has stumped all of us due to the ever-changing rules and regulations regarding travel and any related aspects.
 New mobile apps are appearing on the market, and existing apps include features to keep you updated on the pandemic.
 These mobile phones turn out to be blessings in disguise that allow everyone to travel safely during their well-deserved break.
 Take a look at some of the apps that are very useful right now:

 Google Maps is one of many gifts given to us by advances in technology.
 Most of us tend to rely on a mobile app to get to a place.
 In the current pandemic scenario, Google Maps has added features related to the destination you are visiting.
 Whether it’s a restaurant, hotel or plane, Google Maps will provide timely updates and real-time suggestions.
 In addition, depending on where you are, the app displays COVID-19 testing centers as well as information on whether users can distance themselves from society at public transit stations.

 Check & Fly

 Check & Fly is currently only available on iOS.
 It was launched by Airports Council International to give travelers a clear idea of what to expect at the airport while in flight with regard to current hygiene measures, most notably against COVID-19.
 With Check & Fly, airports can communicate directly with passengers so that they can arrive at their destination more efficiently and better.
 This is an effective way of getting the information you need, as opposed to a method where important details will be lost in translation if they are transferred through a third party.